min2ha/ukwa-site/content/target/39995/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Dennis Campbell on Facebook (Liberal Democrats candidate for Vale of Glamorgan)

 Dennis Campbell is the Liberal Democrats candidate for Vale of Glamorgan at the 2016 National Assembly Election.